Reine Minoru: 2016: two-year-old season

 Reine Minoru made a successful racecourse debut when she won a maiden race over 1200 metres at Kokura Racecourse on 7 August.
 Four weeks later over the same course and distance the filly was stepped up in class for the Grade 3 Kokura Nisai Stakes and started the 2.9/1 favourite in a fifteen-runner field.
 Ridden by Suguru Hamanaka she won by six lengths from Daiichi Terminal.

 After a two-month break the filly returned at Tokyo Racecourse when she was moved up in class and distance for the Grade 2 Keio Hai Nisai Stakes over 1400 metres in which she started favourite but was beaten half a length into second place by the colt Monde Can Know after being overtaken in the last 100 metres.
 Reine Minoru ended her season in the Grade 1 Hanshin Juvenile Fillies over 1600 metres at Hanshin Racecourse on 11 December when started at odds of 6.9/1 and came home third behind Soul Stirring and Lys Gracieux only losing second place in the last 50 metres.

 In the official Japanese ratings for 2016, Reine Minoru was rated the fifth-best two-year-old filly, six pounds behind Soul Stirring.

 2017: three-year-old season

-On her first run of 2017 Reine Minoru started at odds of 3.6/1 for the Grade 3 Daily Hai Queen Cup at Tokyo on 11 February and came home fourth of the sixteen runners behind Admire Mayabi, Aerolithe and Flawless Magic.
+On her first run of 2017 Reine Minoru started at odds of 3.6/1 for the Grade 3 Queen Cup at Tokyo on 11 February and came home fourth of the sixteen runners behind Admire Mayabi, Aerolithe and Flawless Magic.
 On 12 March she was made odds-on favourite for the Grade 2 Fillies' Revue at Hanshin but was beat a neck into second place by Karakurenai.
-On that race, Hamanaka was handed an 8 day suspension as a result of the horse blocking Jeune Ecole and other horses during the race.
+On that race, Hamanaka was handed an 8-day suspension as a result of the horse blocking Jeune Ecole and other horses during the race.